2COUNTRIES THAILAND AND CAMBODIA TOUR

-Our most popular volunteer tour takes you through two of South-East Asia's most exciting countries with a group of like-minded people, fully supported by experienced guides.
+Our most popular Give-Back Packer tour takes you through two of South-East Asia's most exciting countries with a group of like-minded, awesome individuals.

 Locations: Bangkok (TH), Surin (TH), Siem Reap (CAM), Angkor Wat (CAM)

-Finish date: The tour will end in Siem Reap on the Friday two weeks after your start date
+Finish Day: The tour will end in Siem Reap on the Friday two weeks after your start date

 Arrival Airport: Bangkok International Airport (BKK)